infralight/terraform-merger/README.md

 # Terraform Merger is an automatic solution for merging a couple of terraform state files into a single one

-In some terraform working methods, there is a usage in more than one state file.
+In some terraform working methods, there is usage in more than one state file.
 Terraform Merger was created to automatically merge an unlimited number of state files into one, and by that to allow TF users more capabilities.

 ### Deploy Terraform Merger to your AWS account
 ![N|Solid](architecture.png)<br />

-Terraform Merger is easy to use; in order to merge your state files you'll have to follow these steps:
+Terraform Merger is easy to use; in order to merge your state files follow these steps:
 1. Click
     [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=infralight-terraform-merger&templateURL=https://infralight-templates-public.s3.amazonaws.com/merger/template.yml).
 2. In **Select Template**, click **Next** (no need to make a